marcusolsson/obsidian-plugin-docs/docs/getting-started/create-your-first-plugin.md

    ```

 1. Restart Obsidian to reload your plugin.
-1. Click the die icon in the sidebar.
+1. Click the dice icon in the sidebar.
 Make sure it says "Sample Plugin" when you hover it.

 ## Next steps